-- A. If problems arise in the relationship between instructor and student, they should attempt to resolve them in informal, direct discussions.
-If the problem remains unresolved, they should consult the unit administrator.
-If the problem remains unresolved, the student may file a request for a grievance hearing. - B. To file a request for a grievance hearing, the student must submit a written, signed statement that contains the following information to the chair of the hearing board of the department/school within which the violation is alleged to have occurred.
-In cases of ambiguous jurisdiction, the appropriate college hearing board will be selected by the Associate Provost for Undergraduate Education ("Associate Provost").
+A. If problems arise in the relationship between instructor and student, they should attempt to resolve them in informal, direct discussions.
+If the problem remains unresolved, they should consult

+- the unit administrator.
+If the problem remains unresolved, the student may file a request for a grievance hearing.
+A grievance hearing will not be scheduled until a good-faith effort to resolve the issue informally has been made. - B. To file a request for a grievance hearing, the student must submit a written, signed statement that contains the following information to the Dean of Undergraduate Studies.
+In cases of ambiguous jurisdiction, the appropriate hearing board will be selected by the Dean of Undergraduate Studies.
 Anonymous grievances will not be accepted. - 1.
-The specific basis for the grievance; - 2.
-The person(s) against whom the grievance is filed; and - 3.
-A concise statement of the sanction or remedy sought. - C. Grievances must be filed not later than the middle of the semester (including summer semester) following the one in which the event which is the basis for the grievance occurred.
-If the middle of the semester falls during a scheduled vacation period when students are not enrolled for classes, the grievance must be filed on the first class day after the vacation period.
-If either party to a grievance is absent from the University during that semester, or if other appropriate reasons exist, an exception to this time limit may be granted.
-If either party to the grievance leaves the University prior to its resolution, the grievance may proceed at the discretion of the chair of the hearing board.
+Student's name and PID; - 2.
+Student's local address, phone number, and email address: - 3.
+A detailed explanation of the facts underlying the grievance; - 4.
+The name of the instructor against whom the grievance is being filed and (where appropriate) the title and number of the course: - 5.
+The date the problem arose; - 6.
+The redress sought to rectify the grievance. - C. Grievances must be filed not later than the middle of the semester (including summer semester) following the one in which the problem that is the basis for the grievance first occurred.
+The middle of the semester is calculated by the Registrar's Office and published on the Academic Calendar.
+Grievances that are not filed by the deadline will not be accepted.
+If either party to a grievance is absent from the University during that semester, or if other appropriate reasons exist, an exception to this time limit may be granted by the Dean of Undergraduate Studies.
+Exceptions will be granted rarely.
+If either party to the grievance leaves the University prior to its resolution, the grievance may proceed at the discretion of the chair of the hearing board or the Dean of Undergraduate Studies.